MarcoDriessen/places/README.md

 ## Future enhancements
 - UI enhancements.
-- Impement a more robust API Service that handles more than just a URL.
+- Implement a more robust API layer that handles more than just a URL.
 - Implement a separate ViewModel for SearchView for better separation of concerns.
 - Improve initialization and location of initial Views.
 - Proper use of #Preview and Preview Content.
-- Full accessibility support.
+- Full accessibility support (see: https://appt.org/en/guidelines/en-301-549).
 - Concurrency improvements.